mm80843/T3.5/docs/Benef/PBN__Benef_1053.md

 # __Verifiable and secure data__

-## Name of the Benefit

-Blockchain technology provides verifiable and secure data by using distributed ledger technology and peer-to-peer networking features

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in blockchain-based data storage would benefit from improved data reliability and security, enhancing the value of their investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1174.md)